ALIA REPOSITORY

 The Executive of HLA is greatly concerned at the omission in the public consultation paper of the role performed by health libraries, and by information technology in general, in the paper prepared by Paxton Partners on the creation of an appropriate classification (costing study) for teaching, training and research (TTR).

-Australian national early literacy summit 2016 program
+ALIA national 2016 conference program

 Change makers: are you one too?